SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ## Editing on GitHub

-Edit the README.md from your neighbour's repo, by adding more goals to their README.
+Go to your neighbors repository on GitHub, and open `collaborators.md`.
+The text below shows "My Neighbor!" where you should see your neighbor's name.
+Edit the file in your neighbour's repo, by replacing the remaining "My neighbor!" with your own name.

 ~~~
-# SESYNC Spatial ABMs Course

-Goals

-- Learn to build Spatial ABMs!
-- Work with a team.
+## Project Collaborators

+- My neighbor!
+- ...
+- TBD
 ~~~
-{:.text-document title="README.md"}
+{:.text-document title="collaborators.md"}

 Always write a meaningful commit message when you save!

+===

-## Challenge
+## Exercise 2

-1. Create a new RStudio project from your neighbour's repository.
+Create a new RStudio project from your neighbour's repository.
+Note the name you choose during project creation in RStudio does not have to be "handouts", i.e. it does not have to match the name of the repostitory on GitHub.
+Make further changes to the `collaborators.md` file, then commit & push.
-1. Add a comment to explain what part of the code does.
-1. Commit and push your work.